 A study from the University of Illinois at Urbana-Champaign (UIUC) discovered that simple, aligned messages are most effective.
 When instructions seem to go in one direction, they are easier to remember.
 They make more sense.
-For example, telling people to increase the amount of fruits and vegetables they eat and increase exercise is easy to remember because it’s all about “increasing”.
+For example, telling people to increase the number of fruits and vegetables they eat and increase exercise is easy to remember because it’s all about “increasing.”
 However, telling an individual to decrease salt intake and increase exercise is more difficult because “increasing” and “decreasing” seem contradictory.
-Messages that combine action and inaction make it more difficult comply.
+Messages that combine action and inaction make it more difficult to comply.
 Dolores Albarracin, a professor of psychology at UIUC and author of the study, said the most effective messages to improve health behaviors pay attention to two factors:

-- The numbers of behaviors addressed
+- The number of behaviors addressed.

-- The way in which the behaviors are combined
+- How the behaviors are combined

 Before technology comes psychology

-“A lot are designed with the idea that we’re perfectly rational people.
+“A lot is designed with the idea that we’re perfectly rational people.
 That a little bit of feedback — you could lose a few pounds or you should eat a little bit less — is naturally going to fall upon a rational human being who’s going to say, ‘You know, you’re right.’
 The trouble is, I don’t necessarily want to get on the scale in the morning and get that feedback.
 Sometimes that feedback isn’t so helpful.
 Sometimes it’s a little aversive.”

 Other scientists agree.
 The Economic and Social Research Council in the UK conducted a study in 2006 that studied various types of behavioral change strategies.
 It found that “the least effective strategies were those that aroused fear or regret in the person attempting to make a change.”

 That brings us to behavioral economics.
-By definition, it is the study of the “effects of psychological, cognitive, emotional, cultural and social factors on the economic decisions of individuals (and institutions)”.
+By definition, it is the study of the “effects of psychological, cognitive, emotional, cultural and social factors on the economic decisions of individuals (and institutions).”
 It is actually a fascinating science that shows that people are irrational in highly predictable ways.

-If you ever watched the movie “Analyze This” starring Billy Crystal and Robert DeNiro, you’ll remember Crystal’s character, psychiatrist Ben Sobel, saying repeatedly “It’s a process”.
+If you ever watched the movie “Analyze This” starring Billy Crystal and Robert DeNiro, you’ll remember Crystal’s character, psychiatrist Ben Sobel, repeatedly saying, “It’s a process.”
 He was right.
 Change is a process.
 In fact, it’s the basic tenant of one of the most widely accepted models of behavior change in science; the transtheoretical model of health behavior change (TMM).
-It’s based on a concept that says that individuals are constantly in one of the five stages of change: precontemplation, contemplation, preparation, action, or maintenance.
+It’s based on a concept that says that individuals are constantly in one of the five stages of change: pre-contemplation, contemplation, preparation, action, or maintenance.

 Individuals trying to change health behaviors must move through each stage.
 Different personal change strategies are required for each stage to be completed successfully.
-If one stage is short-changed or skipped, change cannot be permanently imprinted and setbacks are experienced.
-TMM provides a clear window of insight into the complexity of the human psyche, the difficulties of change, and the tenacity that is required to make them permanent.
+If one stage is short-changed or skipped, change cannot be permanently imprinted, and setbacks are experienced.
+TMM provides a clear window of insight into the complexity of the human psyche, the difficulties of change, and the tenacity required to make them permanent.

 A study in the American Journal of Health Promotion said there is a basic rule of thumb for the at-risk population journey through the stages: